ThatOpen/web-ifc-viewer/README.md

 Development:

-`npm run watch` for generating the build files with watch.
+`npm start` for generating the build files with watch & runnning sample
-`npm run dev` for running examples.

 Build: